Pete Ohs: Career

 In 2018, Ohs directed the short film Nothing Bad Will Happen starring Dasha Nekrasova.

-In 2022, Ohs produced and directed the feature film Jethica starring Callie Hernandez and Will Madden.
+In 2022, Ohs produced and directed the feature film Jethica on a $10,000 budget starring Callie Hernandez and Will Madden.
 The film premiered at the 2022 SXSW Film Festival.
+In 2024, Ohs produced and directed the feature film Love And Work starring Stephanie Hunt, Will Madden, Frank Mosley, Alexi Pappas and John S. Davies.
+The film premiered at the 2024 Slamdance Film Festival.